jafjdev/jafjdev/README.md

 - 👨🏽‍💻 I’m currently working on my Degree (aka: Thesis).
 - 🌱 I’m currently learning React and improving my CSS skills).
 - 👯 I’m looking to collaborate with you in web development.
-- 🤔 Ask me about Designg Patterns, Java - Spring, its my main skill at this moment, but i'm also up to help with PHP, Angular, SQL and Firebase!.
+- 🤔 Ask me about Designg Patterns, Java - Spring used to be my main skill, now im mostly working with Javascript -- Typescript technologies, but i'm also up to help with PHP, Mongo, SQL and Firebase!.
-- 💬 Ask me about anything, I am happy to help.
+- 💬 AMA anything, I am happy to help.
 - ⚡️ Fun fact: I really REALLY enjoy reading about psychology, LOL.
 - 📫 How to reach me: jafjdev@gmail.com.